 Hausa is dominant in southern Niger, Ghana and Nigeria while Oromo is spoken by more than 30 million people in Kenya and Ethiopia.

-Berber has 26 languages, including Tachelhit, Tamazight and Tarifit that are spoken in Morocco.
+This group has 26 languages, including Tachelhit, Tamazight and Tarifit that are spoken in Morocco.
 Kabyle is spoken in Algeria while Tamajag is spoken in Niger.
 Many people in Algeria speak Tachawit.

 Forty-seven languages make up the Cushitic branch.
 Popular languages are Somali that is spoken in Somalia, Bedawi in Sudan and several languages spoken in Ethiopia, such as Oromo West Central, Oromo Eastern, Oromo Borana-Arsi-Guji, Afar, Sidamo and Hadiyya.